Haworthia: Naming and taxonomy

 Haworthia is a genus within the family Asphodelaceae, subfamily Asphodeloideae.
 The genus is named after the botanist Adrian Hardy Haworth.
-B. Bayer recognised approximately 60 species in a review of the genus in 2012, whereas other taxonomists are very much less conservative.
+B. Bayer recognised approximately 60 species in a review of the genus in 2012, whereas other taxonomists are less conservative.
 Related genera are Aloe, Gasteria and Astroloba and intergeneric hybrids are known.

 Subdivisions

 The classification of the flowering plant subfamily Asphodeloideae is weak, and concepts of the genera are not well substantiated.
 Haworthia has been a similarly a weakly contrived genus.
 Because of their horticultural interest, its taxonomy has been dominated by amateur collectors, and the literature is rife with misunderstanding of what the taxa actually are or should be.
 Recent phylogenetic studies have demonstrated that the traditional divisions of the genus are actually relatively unrelated (Hexangulares was shown to be a sister-group of genus Gasteria, Robustipedunculares more closely related to genus Astroloba, and Haworthia as an out-group related to Aloe).
 In recognition of the polyphyletic nature of the genus, Haworthiopsis and Tulista have been split off.

-Botanists had long noticed differences in the flowers the three subgenera, but had previously considered those differences to be inconsequential, although the differences between species in the same subgenus definitely are.
+Botanists had long noticed differences in the flowers of the three subgenera, but had previously considered those differences to be inconsequential, although the differences between species in the same subgenus definitely are.
 The roots, leaves and rosettes do demonstrate some generic differences while wide variations occur even within one species.

 Species

-Many species of Haworthia have been moved to Haworthiopsis and Tulista, in particular since the last update of The Plant List (2013), which contains about 150 accepted species of Haworthia.
+Many species of Haworthia have been moved to Haworthiopsis and Tulista, in particular since the 2013 update of The Plant List, which contains about 150 accepted species of Haworthia.
 The actual number and identification of the species is not well established; many species are listed as "unresolved" for lack of sufficient information, and the full list reflects the difficulties of Haworthia taxonomy, including many varieties and synonyms.
 The World Checklist of Selected Plant Families has been updated to exclude the species now in Haworthiopsis and Tulista.
 The species it accepts as of February 2018 are listed below, excluding Haworthia kingiana and Haworthia minor, placed in Tulista by other sources.